hivesolutions/scudum/doc/rasp.md

 By using the `make olddefconfig` all the remaining/new configuration lines not defined in the configuration file are going to be populated with their respective default values according to the defined `ARCH`.
-Check [this document](https://www.kernel.org/doc/makehelp.txt) for more information regarding `make` configuration options/parameters.
+Check [this document](https://www.kernel.org/doc/makehelp.txt) for more information regarding kernel `make` configuration options/parameters.